 The course is an introduction to financial information and financial management which is essential for all students studying international banking.
-It equips students with the useful tools such as the use of financial calculators and Excel spreadsheets and basic accounting for analysing finaincal information.
+It equips students with the useful tools such as the use of financial calculators and Excel spreadsheets and basic accounting for analysing financial information.
 This course is designed to fill this need and also serve as the foundation for more advanced courses in banking and finance.

-ECO2104 Introduction to Microeconomics (3 credits)
+ECO2104 Introduction to Microeconomics (3 credits) (from 2023-24)